Where are they now? The 2002 Barcelona team Andres Iniesta debuted in

-Barça boss Van Gaal opted for a three-man defense in Belgium, and at the heart of it was future team captain Puyol.
-Like Iniesta, the steely center back was a one-club man throughout his career, making almost 600 appearances for the Catalans and winning 20 major titles.
+Barça boss Van Gaal opted for a three-man defence in Belgium, and at the heart of it was future team captain Puyol.
+Like Iniesta, the steely centre-back was a one-club man throughout his career, making almost 600 appearances for the Catalans and winning 20 major titles.

 Although Puyol’s 2002/03 season was disrupted by injuries, he inherited the captain’s armband from Luis Enrique within two years and become a regular fixture in the Spanish national team.
 In addition to his domestic honours, the defender also won the Euro 2008 and the 2010 World Cup tournaments with La Roja before retiring in 2014.
 These days, he’s still involved in a number of football-related projects, including the agency he runs with former Espanyol star Ivan de la Pena.